What’s the Beef with Bute?

 *** Back in the 1960′s, the tested the pain-relieving effects of bute against a new compound called flunixin meglumine.
 The products worked about the same.
 Nevertheless, the new product was aggressively promoted by the company that made it as “THE” drug for colic.
 Hence, Banamine.® Tell me the advertising didn’t work.

-**** The side effects of bute in people caused it to get removed from the market.
-People are not horses.
+**** The side effects of bute in people caused it to get removed from the market, and it’s not available for the treatment of people in the U.S . although it is still occasionally prescribed to people in the UK.
+Of course, people are not horses.
 Horses are not dogs either – you can read about that if you CLICK HERE.